 Cartalk was created to help people who may be considering buying a new or used car, and may not be sure what to look at or where to start.

-1. My focus is to get people to drive very reliable, fuel efficient cars, at a reasonable price point.
+1. The focus is to get people to drive very reliable, fuel efficient cars, at a reasonable price point.